LaxarJS/laxar/docs/why_laxar.md

 After a user interaction, widgets may publish the need for some other widget to take an action, if that is outside of their own responsibility.
 Applied to the previous example, a shopping cart widget would provide a *check out* button.
-On click of that button, the widget would simply publish a request for action as an event, because it isn't responsible for the actual ordering process, which might involve navigation, calling a (RESTful) web service and so on.
+On click of that button, the widget would simply publish a request for action as an event, because it is not responsible for the actual ordering process, which might involve navigation, calling a (RESTful) web service and so on.
 A separate component would *react* to the event and possibly later publish its own event to indicate that the action was performed successfully.

 There is no need to decide upfront which widgets talk about the same resources and actions.